bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 <div class="lead mb-5">

-Dropdowns are toggleable, contextual overlays for displaying lists of links and actions in a dropdown menu format
+Dropdowns are toggleable, contextual overlays for displaying lists of links and actions in a dropdown menu format.

 </div>

 `<b-dropdown>` components are toggleable, contextual overlays for displaying lists of links, and more.
-They're toggled by clicking (or pressing space or enter when focused), not by hovering; this is an [intentional design decision](https://markdotto.com/2012/02/27/bootstrap-explained-dropdowns/)
+They're toggled by clicking (or pressing space or enter when focused), not by hovering; this is an [intentional design decision](https://markdotto.com/2012/02/27/bootstrap-explained-dropdowns/).

 <HighlightCard>
   <b-dropdown v-model="show1" text="Dropdown Button" class="me-2">